aws/aws-cdk/packages/aws-cdk-lib/aws-chatbot/README.md

 # AWS::Chatbot Construct Library

-AWS Chatbot is an AWS service that enables DevOps and software development teams to use Slack chat rooms to monitor and respond to operational events in their AWS Cloud.
-AWS Chatbot processes AWS service notifications from Amazon Simple Notification Service (Amazon SNS), and forwards them to Slack chat rooms so teams can analyze and act on them immediately, regardless of location.
+AWS Chatbot is an AWS service that enables DevOps and software development teams to use Slack chat rooms or Microsoft Teams to monitor and respond to operational events in their AWS Cloud.
+AWS Chatbot processes AWS service notifications from Amazon Simple Notification Service (Amazon SNS), and forwards them to Slack chat rooms or Microsoft Teams so teams can analyze and act on them immediately, regardless of location.

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.

+Slack Channel example:

 ```ts
 import * as chatbot from 'aws-cdk-lib/aws-chatbot';